openstreams/wflow/doc/_build/html/_sources/wflow_routing.txt

 -------------

-It needs anumber of settings in the ini file.
+It needs a number of settings in the ini file.
 The default name for the file is wflow\_routing.ini. it is also possible to insert this section in the wflow\_sbm or wflow\_hbv ini file and point to that file.